Saturday, March 30, 2024

-The annual Scholarship Benefit honors important contributions to diversity and inclusion that align with the Black Alumni Association (USC BAA) mission.
+One of our most popular events, our annual scholarship benefit honors important contributions to diversity and inclusion that align with our mission.
 Although the event format and/or venue varies each year, the scholarship benefit always recognizes outstanding USC Black alumni and noted civic leaders.
-Past scholarship benefits have included a celebration of the work of groundbreaking Black architect Paul Revere Williams (USC Class of 1919), as well as such stage productions as Speak of Me as I Am (the story of Paul Robeson), and performances by recording artists Gerald Albright, Anthony Hamilton, and Lalah Hathaway.
+Past scholarship benefits have included a celebration of the work of groundbreaking Black architect Paul Revere Williams (USC Class of 1919), as well as such stage productions as Speak of Me as I Am (the story of Paul Robeson), and performances by recording artists Gerald Albright, Anthony Hamilton and Lalah Hathaway.

 USC Credit Union

 USC Gould School of Law

 USC Latino Alumni Association

 USC Marshall School of Business Lloyd Grief Center